capaximperii/Tsubodai/README.md

 Trick question!
 Its not a thing, its a [person](https://en.wikipedia.org/wiki/Subutai).

-As one of the greatest commander in history, he serves as inspiration to a command line tool.
+As one of the greatest commander in history, he lends his name to this command line framework.

 Basic useful feature list: